morgana-x/SCP-TTT/README.md

 Not finished!
 (Proudly written entirely within 2 nights between 12am and 3am, obviously bad code)

 If you want to contribute, please do because I do not have the time to finish this plugin!
 Feel free to also fork it!
-(Small credit towards me would be appreciated because I'm an egotistical maniac!)

 An Exiled 9 plugin that aims to port TTT to SCP Sl